Inflectra/spira-documentation/docs/IDE_Integration/Visual Studio Code.md

 By default, the panel will refresh every 60 seconds, but this can easily be changed or disabled altogether through settings.
-To change this, open up your settings and search for \'spira\' as shown below:
+To change this, open up your settings and search for 'spira' as shown below:

 ![Spira Refresh
 Setting](img/Visual_Studio_Code_52.png)